stephene-bernardo/online-shop-backend/README.md

 |ENABLE_DELETION_OF_DB_DATA|Delete current Database data| true|
 |ENABLE_CREATION_OF_SAMPLE_DATA|Create Sample Data|true|
 ## Requirements
-**postgres** database must be running.
-You could specify different database by change its environment variable.
+**Postgres** database must be running.
+The preferred version would be 12.
+You could specify different database parameter by change the environment variable when running the application.

-**node** must be installed preferred version would be 12.18.3
+**Node** must be installed preferred version would be 12.18.3

 ## setting up and running backend locally